tejaspundpal/Web-Development/README.md

 # Web-Development
-https://tejaspundpal.netlify.app/ ( open on computer as it is not perfect responsive so workin on it. )
+https://tejaspundpal.netlify.app/ ( open on computer as it is not perfect responsive so working on it. )